esluyter/ESTimeline/README.md

 - hit cmd-e again to leave envelope breakpoint editor mode

 ### Bulk edit Synths -- To make this envelope affect all your Synths:
-- drag the edges of the envelope clip to resize it, so that it covers the entire range of your Synth clips
 - click and drag to select all the Synth clips (your envelope clip can also be selected, it doesn't matter)
 - right click, "clip actions > synth actions > bulk edit synth arguments"
 - assign the `freq` of all the clips to
 `\freq0`
 (or whatever the name of the envelope clip is)
-- you should see all their freqs change to `a4` -- this is the audio rate bus that the Env clip has created for you (you can override this behavior)
+- you should see all their freqs change show the audio rate bus that the Env clip has created for you
+  - if you want, you can change this behavior so the envelope plays on a bus you have created instead
+- drag the edges of the envelope clip to resize it, so that it covers the entire range of your Synth clips
 - cmd-e to edit the breakpoints again
 - you should hear it is now controlling all the synths' pitches
 - make sure you've left breakpoint edit mode when you want to move clips around, and double-click in an empty area to remove the selection.